bchilton9/wings-cert-copy-from-npm/README.md

 # update-wings-certs.sh

-A simple script to automatically update the SSL certificate used by the Pterodactyl Wings daemon based on the latest Nginx Proxy Manager (NPM) Let’s Encrypt certificates.
+A simple script to keep Pterodactyl Wings’ SSL certificates updated from Nginx Proxy Manager.

 ___

-## Purpose

-This script ensures that the Wings daemon uses the most up-to-date SSL certificates issued by Nginx Proxy Manager for secure panel-to-node communication over HTTPS.
+## Why this is needed:

+Nginx Proxy Manager (NPM) creates symlinks in /etc/letsencrypt/live/ that point to versioned files in /etc/letsencrypt/archive/.
+Pterodactyl Wings does not properly follow these symlinks, which can cause TLS connection failures after cert renewals.
+This script copies the actual .pem files (not symlinks), ensuring Wings always has a valid and direct copy.

 ___